AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 #.
 Type_Invariant and Invariant aspects are not supported:

-   * on private types declared in nested packages or child packages
+   * on private types declared in nested packages
    * on protected types
    * on tagged types
    * on components of tagged types if the tagged type is visible from inside the